sqrsy/modules/README.md

 * sn76489: exposes the sn76489 chip as a Eurorack module.
 	* Parts: thonk jacks, thonk 50k pots, thonk sub-mini switch, {150k, 220k} resistors, sn76489, 16-pin power.

+* switched-mult-3hp: a 6-jack mult that can route a 2-jack mult to one of two different sets of 2-jack mults.
+	* Parts: thonk jacks, thonk sub-mini switch.

-* switched-mult: a 9-jack mult that can route a 3-jack mult to one of two different sets of 3-jack mults.
+* switched-mult-4hp: a 9-jack mult that can route a 3-jack mult to one of two different sets of 3-jack mults.
 	* Parts: thonk jacks, thonk sub-mini switch.

 # Disclaimer